Merzasphor/MWSE/docs/source/apis/tes3.md

 	* `name` (string): *Optional*.
 If applying alchemy as a source, you can specifiy a name for the magic source.
 	* `effects` (table): *Optional*.
 A table of custom effects to apply as a potion.
 Maximal number of effects is 8.
 		* `id` (boolean): *Default*: `-1`.
 ID of the effect.
 		* `skill` (number): *Default*: `-1`.
-This value maps to [tes3.skill.*](https://mwse.github.io/MWSE/references/skills/) constants.
 If effect parameter specified is: Absorb, Damage, Drain, Fortify or Restore Skill, a skill should be provided.
 This also applies to any custom spell effect which operates on a certain skill.
+This value maps to [`tes3.skill`](https://mwse.github.io/MWSE/references/skills/) constants.
 		* `attribute` (number): *Default*: `-1`.
-This value maps to [tes3.attribute.*](https://mwse.github.io/MWSE/references/attributes/) constants.
 If effect parameter specified is: Absorb, Damage, Drain, Fortify or Restore Attribute, an attribute should be provided.
 This also applies to any custom spell effect which operates on a certain attribute.
+This value maps to [`tes3.attribute`](https://mwse.github.io/MWSE/references/attributes/) constants.
 		* `range` (number): *Default*: `tes3.effectRange.self`.
 The range of the effect.
-This maps to [tes3.effectRange.*](https://mwse.github.io/MWSE/references/effect-ranges/) constants.
+This maps to [`tes3.effectRange`](https://mwse.github.io/MWSE/references/effect-ranges/) constants.
 		* `radius` (number): *Default*: `0`.
 The radius of the effect.
 		* `duration` (number): *Default*: `0`.
 Number of seconds the effect is going to be active.
 		* `min` (number): *Default*: `0`.
 The minimal magintude of the effect per tick.